shawngraham/chi-lab/content/home/featured.md

 widget = "featured"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 55  # Order that this section will appear.

 title = "Upcoming Events"
-subtitle = ""
+subtitle = "Online and Off"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.